opsschool/curriculum/networking_101.rst

     10.199.0.5

 There are several other representations, like dotted hexidecimal, dotted octal, hexidecimal, decimal, and octal.
-These are infrequently used, and you shouldn't need to worry about them.
+These are infrequently used, and will be covered in later sections.